What are allergies?

 This method of immunotherapy involves the bi-weekly injection of a small dose of allergic extract.
 The dose is slowly increased until the person becomes tolerant to larger amounts of the same extract.
 These injections are initially given at the beginning of each new dilution under the supervision of a physician until a maintenance dose, or constant dose, is achieved.
 This usually takes approximately 30 weeks.
 Once the maintenance dosage is reached no more office visits for immunotherapy are required.
 The person continues to self administer the maintenance dose two times a week.

 By administering smaller dosages more frequently per month patients receive safer and more effective immunotherapy.
-The initial time for therapy is 18 months.

 Are allergy shots right for you?